rsyncOSX/photosbythomas/content/posts/henharrier.md

 categories: [birds, bird of prey]
 ---

 Hen Harrier, a male and female.
 The male is grey and white with black wingtips.
 I am very lucky to have a couple nesting not far from my cabin in the mountains.
 In June 2024, I observed the male returning with prey and delivering the prey to the female.
 The Hen Harrier is critically endangered in Norway.
 Only a few hundred couples are nesting here.

+In July 2024 I was joining licensed bird bander for banding the young ones.
+The two last pictures are from when we approached the nest for banding.

 # Wikipedia